jonathanjma/jonathanjma.github.io/_projects/4_FTC.md

     </div>
 </div>
 <div class="caption">
-    Left: 2021-22 Season Robot, Right: 2020-2021 Season Robot
+    Left: 2021-22 Season Robot, Right: 2020-2021 Season Robot @ MTI
 </div>

 From 2019-2022, I was a programmer on FIRST Tech Challenge (FTC) Team 7303.
-During my 3 years of FTC experience, I have learned various technical skills and helped my team earn multiple awards in competitions, such as winning the prestigious Maryland Tech Invitational in 2021 (out of the top 32 teams in the world), [Control Award](#control-award-and-world-record-videos) 2nd Place at the 2022 Northern California Regionals for the most innovative software, and placing within the top 1% of the 6000 teams around the world.
+During my 3 years of FTC experience, I have learned various technical skills and helped my team earn multiple awards in competitions, such as winning the prestigious Maryland Tech Invitational (MTI) in 2021 (out of the top 32 teams in the world), [Control Award](#control-award-and-world-record-videos)
+2nd Place at the 2022 Northern California Regionals for the most innovative software, and placing within the top 1% of the 6000 teams around the world.